About the Program

 - Division has completed 1000+ lung transplants and 900+ heart transplants

-Over the course of this one-year program, the fellow will gain comprehensive experience in the management of end-stage heart and lung disease.
+Over the course of this 12-month program, the fellow will gain comprehensive experience in the management of end-stage heart and lung disease.
 The fellow will participate in care of MCS/Transplant patients within the inpatient and outpatient setting and under the supervision of Cardiothoracic Surgery faculty.
-The fellow will also become proficient technically with MCS procedures as well heart and lung transplantation as well as donor management and procurement.
+The fellow will also become technically proficient with durable and temporary MCS procedures and cardiac transplantation, lung transplantation, and procurement/donor management.

 Performance in each area will be assessed based on competency in medical knowledge, clinical/technical skills, patient care, professionalism, interpersonal and communication skills, and systems-based practices.
 Attendance at the International Society for Heart and Lung Transplant and/or American Society of Artificial Internal Organs with involvement in clinical research and presentation of scholarly activity is also an expected part of professional development over the year.
 The fellow will also participate in the education of junior residents and fellows, as well as weekly thoracic transplant/MCS selection committee meetings.
 In addition, the fellow may be involved in surgical management of high-risk coronary and structural heart cases.

 Cardiac Transplant and Mechanical Circulatory Support